iulianraduat/react-select-material-ui/README.md

 - Fixed the bug related to a new value(s) is ignored
 - Added more demo in storybook for controlled components

+### 4.3.0

+- Updated the documentation
+- Added a storybook for styling the component
+- Updated packages